 - The Recorder of Deeds has a representative in the lobby behind a plexiglass shield in a shared space when needed.
-Due to processing time, the last in-person marriage license application will be accepted at 4:30 p.m.
+Due to processing time, marriage licenses will not be issued after 4:30 p.m.

 This website will be updated to reflect any changes in facility or department services.
 The public is encouraged to continue accessing County Government services by phone, email and online when available.
 Thank you.